PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 ## Edit Template
 ### System Rule
 - Admin user can be edit any template anytime.
-- Normal users can edit only those `Custom Frequency` template, where user has any role in family of that template

 ### UX Rule
 - This action is not visible for `Triggers` or `One-Time Task` tab.